Evan Slawson, Co-Author Of Sanctuary: The Path To Consciousness, On Self-Healing

 Originally published July 17, 2015 in the Daily Herald

 Nearly 50 years after the Broadway musical “Hair” sang the praises of the Age of Aquarius, that Age is still going strong and has woven itself into the fabric of our culture.
-One important example is that once-esoteric modalities have become more and more popular.
-These modalities often stand in sharp contrast to western science's point of view.
-Subtle- and ways to it are now part of the fabric of many of our lives and if they haven't grabbed you yet, they will any minute.
+One important example is that once-esoteric healing modalities have become more and more popular.
+These modalities often stand in sharp contrast to western science’s point of view.
+Subtle-energy and ways to balance it are now part of the fabric of many of our lives and if they haven’t grabbed you yet, they will any minute.

 People adopt subtle-energy healing techniques because the best of them get great results even if those results are dismissed as “hearsay” by the gatekeepers of official medical therapies.
 It isn’t much of a surprise that they are largely ignored by the mainstream, because Big Pharma isn’t spending their research dollars in those alternative arenas thus the endorsements aren’t coming from the peer-reviewed journals which some say are all-too-aware of the hand that feeds them.